 Why are they Needed?

-Existing industrial safety rules, regulations, consensus standards, and codes relating to the transporting and utilization of hydrogen are adequate for today’s small markets.
+Existing industrial safety rules, regulations, consensus standards, and codes relating to the transporting and utilization of hydrogen are adequate for small markets.
 The use of hydrogen has resulted in an outstanding safety record.
-However, in the case of widespread usage of hydrogen for fuel cell vehicles (FCVs), today’s safety rules, consensus standards, codes, etc. may not be adequate.
+However, in the case of widespread usage of hydrogen for fuel cell vehicles (FCVs), yesterday’s safety rules, consensus standards, codes, etc. may not be adequate.

 Identifying safety-related issues associated with the production and use of hydrogen-fueled systems; and